RENCI-NRIG/notary-service/lib/README.md

 ## Running the unit tests

-The code expects a (potentially) dockerized version of Neo4j running.
+The code expects a (potentially) dockerized version of Neo4j running (`docker pull rencinrig/neo4j-apoc:3.4.7`).
 There is a Bash script that sets up two environment variables:
 ```
 # Where Neo4J in Docker thinks external files come from
 export NEO4J_DOCKER_PATH=/imports/